 Here is the challenge: Sometimes losing a customer or a breach itself will be the catalyst for establishing new and better guidelines.
 Ideally, a report showing minor violations ahead of a problem would trigger a new guideline.
 Sometimes the Chief Information Security Officer (CISO) needs an inventory in the form of a “gap” analysis of where the company is versus where it would like to be protection-wise.
 From there, guidelines and levels of access can be created, tightened and enforced.

 Determining appropriate levels of access across the enterprise might seem numbingly painful and time consuming.
 However, access identifiers must travel the full length and breadth of the organization and are a critical preemptive measure against cyberattacks.
 Sometimes the step is rushed in the attempt to do something — anything, to stop attackers.
 Industry PAM suppliers such as CyberArk, Centrify, and Thycotic offer company-specific combinations of determining appropriate privileged access levels that start at the tippy top of the IT system (the CISO or CIO for example) and rain down across and through workstations within or among network domains.
 The contradiction of job title against access point challenges all systems.
-Cyber attackers have infiltrated structures as large as Yahoo and the U.S. Office of Personnel Management by finding and exploiting privileged credentials.
 The exact level of access comes down to adhering to a few generally accepted best practices.

 Start by answering the questions below to build a tight, impenetrable system: